dfinity/motoko/doc/md/language-manual.md

 The use of `#upgrade a` may be unsafe.
 Motoko will currently not verify that the upgrade is compatible with the code currently installed at `a`.
 (A future extension may verify compatibilty with a dynamic check.)

 The use of `#reinstall a` may be unsafe.
-Motoko cannot verify that the reinstall is compatible with the code currently installed at `a` (even with a dynamic check).
+Motoko cannot verify that the reinstall is compatible with the code currently installed in actor `a` (even with a dynamic check).
-This can break existing clients of `a`.
+This can break any existing clients of `a`.
 The current state of `a` will be lost.

 :::